 OMG, can you pass the tissues, please and thank you?
 I’m going to need the whole box.

-Other moms have been more candid about how they’ve struggled to embrace their postpartum bodies—because we all know it’s not as easy as deciding to be body-positive, and then suddenly falling in love.
+Other moms have been more candid about how they’ve struggled to embrace their body after baby—because we all know it’s not as easy as deciding to be body-positive, and then suddenly falling in love.
 It is a journey, a process.

 “Dear Hope Wounds,” writes @thefortintrio, addressing her stretch marks and other postpartum markings.
 “You are kind of ugly.
 It feels like you sag to my knees.
 You’ve taken away my belly button.
 You roll over every kind of jeans, pants, shorts, or skirt I wear.
 You are gross.
 You are the cottage cheese that seems to cover my entire belly.”